 • Apps whose primary engagement channel is push notifications and that want to ensure that they pay only for reachable users.

-Example: Pushwoosh’s ‘Marketing’ tier includes an allotment of 1,000 devices for a monthly fee starting at $49 with no additional charges for using data points.
-Each additional 2k devices incurs an extra cost of $6 per month.
-The device-based pricing model ensures transparency and enables businesses to make well-informed decisions.
+Example: Pushwoosh’s Base plan includes an allotment of 1,000 push subscribers for a monthly fee starting at $49 with no additional charges for using data points.
+Each additional 1,000 subscribers incurs an extra cost of $3 per month.
+The pricing model based on push subscribers ensures transparency and enables businesses to make well-informed decisions.

 ✅ Benefits